bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/integrated_assignments.md

 chmod u+x Integrated_Lab_1.sh
 ```

-The first command fetches the script from the web.
-The second command allows us to execute it.
+The first command fetches the script and the second command allows us to execute it.

-This script takes about half an hour to run to completion.
+This script takes about 40-60 minutes to run to completion.
 When running the script, piping to the `tee` command is helpful to store a copy of the output for later viewing.

 ```
 ./Integrated_Lab_1.sh 2>&1 | tee -a log.txt
 ```

+Run the commands above then come back to this document to learn about what it's doing.

+**You should not enter the commands below into the console.
+They are being run using the script.**

 Let's go through the script command by command.
 First is a bunch of setup commands.